matwilso/matwilso.github.io/_posts/gpt-sim.md

 ---

 >Imagine a huge video prediction model trained on a huge chunk of YouTube---tens of thousands of cooking videos, DIY, home improvement, exercise, gardening, etc.
-Imagine something like a general purpose predictive model, with generative abilities akin to [GPT-3 (and beyond)](https://www.gwern.net/newsletter/2020/05#gpt-3), but for video instead of text.
+Something like a general purpose predictive model, with generative abilities akin to [GPT-3 (and beyond)](https://www.gwern.net/newsletter/2020/05#gpt-3), but for video instead of text.
 <br><br>
 What might this enable in robotics?
 And more generally, for bringing advances from information tech to the physical world?